Doctor-trusted hair loss treatments

 When should men consider a higher dose of finasteride?
 While the 1mg dose of finasteride is effective for hair loss treatment, the 5mg dose targets prostate-related issues.

-Typically, the 5mg dose of finasteride is prescribed for benign prostatic hyperplasia (BPH), or enlarged prostate.
+Typically, doctors prescribe the 5mg dose to treat benign prostatic hyperplasia (BPH) or enlarged prostate.

 BPH is a non-cancerous condition that can make urination difficult due to prostate enlargement pressing against the urethra.
 Nearly all men will eventually experience BPH at some point in their lives.

-Remember, thisdosage of finasteride is not for hair loss.
+Remember, this dose of finasteride is not for hair loss.

 Finasteride is generally safe and doesn’t interact with other drugs.
 However, like all prescription medications, it can have potential side effects.